Complete Guide to 19 x 125 Shiplap Treated Cladding Installation Options and Maintenance Tips

 Appearance: Smooth, overlapping edges create a neat, horizontal line.

-Versatility: Suitable for both exterior walls and interior feature walls.
+Versatility: Suitable for both exterior and interior feature walls.

 Ease of Use: Boards are lightweight and easy to handle.